impriyanshu29/faq-npm/Readme.md

 # FAQ Component for React

-`pt-faq` is a customizable FAQ component for React that enables you to easily integrate a FAQ section into your web application.
-This component supports light and dark themes and allows you to dynamically render FAQ items with a simple and intuitive API.
+A customizable FAQ (Frequently Asked Questions) React component designed to easily integrate an FAQ section into your application.
+This component supports light and dark modes and allows for easy customization of styles.

 ## Features